myrthereuver/myrthereuver.github.io/_pages/about.md

 Want to know more about any of my current or past projects?
 Ask me through email, [LinkedIn](https://www.linkedin.com/in/myrthe-reuver-31624083/), or [Twitter](https://twitter.com/myrthereuver).
 I'm always interested in new ideas or opportunities, so please contact me if you have any! 😁

 # News

+<sub> * 4 December 2023* Gave an invited [talk]() on "Democratically healthy news recommendation: aligning NLP with society, theory, and evaluation" at the IMS Institute University of Stuttgart.

 <sub> *1 November 2023* Gave a [Guest lecture](https://myrthereuver.github.io/talks/GuestLecture_TextMiningLeiden2023.pdf) about my research on stance detection, diversity in news recommendation, and evaluation in the course "Text Mining" in the MSc Computer Science at Leiden University.

 <sub> *25 Oct 2023* Participated in the informal "Digital Society" symposium at Utrecht University, where several PhDs doing work on interdisciplinary NLP with arguments, viewpoints, and deliberation presented their current in-progress work, including [Michiel van der Meer](https://liacs.leidenuniv.nl/~meermtvander/), [Cedric Waterschoot](https://pure.knaw.nl/portal/nl/persons/cedric-waterschoot), [Anna Wegmann](https://annawegmann.github.io/), [Liesje van der Linden](https://www.tilburguniversity.edu/nl/medewerkers/l-c-a-vdrlinden) and [Charlotte Vaassen](https://research.vu.nl/en/persons/charlotte-elisabeth-vaassen).
 This was a lot of fun!